Waling: Culture

-The city has been organizing a festival called 'Waling Mahotsav' annually since the last three years.
-A huge number of people in the region flock the festival to watch and listen the artists singing the local folk songs 'lok-dohori' and other artists performing other cultural events.
+The city has been organizing a festival called 'Waling Mahotsav' annually for the last three years.
+A huge number of people in the region flock to the festival to watch and listen to the artists singing the local folk songs 'lok-dohori' and other artists performing other cultural events.
 It also has numerous other entertainment stalls.
-It has also been a venue for promotion of local produce, industry and business.
+It has also been a venue for the promotion of local produce, industry, and business.

-Nepali is the language of communication of vast majority of the population in the city and region.
-The other major ethnic languages spoken by a number of people are Magar, Gurung and Newari.
-The Magars of Syangja and Palpa district speak in distinct western dialect of the magar language whereas those of the Tanahun, Gorkha and Nawalparasi speak in the eastern dialect.
+Nepali is the language of communication of the vast majority of the population in the city and region.
+The other major ethnic languages spoken by a number of people are Magar, Gurung, and Newari.
+The Magars of Syangja and Palpa district speak in a distinct western dialect of the Magar language, whereas those of the Tanahun, Gorkha, and Nawalparasi speak in the eastern dialect.